NoesisGUI

 Note

-If you are moving assets make sure to keep in sync your Blend project because that's not automatically done.
+If you move assets, make sure to keep your Blend project in sync, as this is not done automatically.

 New project